Appearance and character of Wolfgang Amadeus Mozart: Portraits and paintings of the composer

 Thus, it seems appropriate to point out a list of authors, contemporaries of the composer, who signed loose portraits of Mozart: Pompeo Girolamo Battoni, François Joseph Bosio, Breitkopf, Joseph Duplessis, Nicolò Grassi, Jean-Baptiste Greuze, Klass, Langernhöffel, Rigaud, Saint-Aubin, Van Smissen, Thelott, Tischbein, and Johann Zoffany.
 Nevertheless, the study of these portraits can be interesting since, although they are not faithful to the physical features of the composer, they provide important iconographic data, either on musical instruments, or on other personalities that appear in them.

-To all the above list of authors, including some great names in painting, we should add all the artists of the 19th century who represented Mozart, such as Hermann von Kaulbach (whose portrait of the composer is reproduced in the left margin) or Shields, who offer a purely romantic and not very rigorous vision of the physical appearance of the genius of Salzburg.
+To the above list of authors, we should add the artists of the 19th century who represented Mozart, such as Hermann Kaulbach (whose portrait of the composer is reproduced in the left margin) or Shields, who offer a romantic and not very rigorous vision of the physical appearance of Mozart.
 From this statement we should exclude the portrait painted by Barbara Krafft in 1819 since, despite having been painted almost thirty years after the composer's death, it is considered one of his most faithful representations.
-This is because Krafft relied on portraits made during Mozart's lifetime and considered by the composer's sister to bear a strong resemblance to the genius.
+This is because Krafft relied on portraits made during Mozart's lifetime and considered by the composer's sister to bear a strong resemblance to him.
 Thus, Krafft took as models the family portrait by Della Croce (1780–1781) and the unfinished oil painting by Joseph Lange (1782–1783/1789, reproduced in the right margin), which were provided to her by Mozart's own sister, in Salzburg.

 Apart from any iconographic study, the current knowledge about the similarity of the portraits with respect to the figure of Mozart is rather based on opinions that are a reliable source, such as, for example, the testimony and descriptions of some of his friends, his wife or his eldest son, Karl Thomas Mozart.

 Finally, it is worth mentioning that the portrait of Mozart by his brother-in-law, Joseph Lange (c.
 1782–1783, depicted in the right margin) is now considered to be the most accurate representation of the composer.
 Lange was the husband of Constanze's older sister, Aloysia Weber, and worked as an actor at the Burgtheater in Vienna.
 Despite being only an amateur painter, his work was considered by Constanze to be the best of all portraits of her husband, stating:

 Undoubtedly, the one painted by Madame Lange's husband, which, although it is an unfinished work, bears an admirable resemblance.

 Maria Anna Mozart, sister of the composer, also admitted that the portrait's resemblance to the model was uncanny.